 Using trusted individuals as ‘knowledge brokers’ to build relationships among researchers and policymakers

 Involving policymakers in research processes such as the preparation of policy briefs

 Involving researchers in policy-informing processes such as policy dialogues

 Skill development programmes for both policymakers and researchers [37–39] including exchanges where researchers are seconded to a policymaking organisation and policymakers are seconded to a research organisation

-A case study of the need to manage tensions between policymakers and researchers in a long-term collaboration
+An illustration of the need to manage potential tensions between policymakers and researchers who are working together is provided in Table 1.

 Organisations that support the use of research evidence in policymaking also frequently cite the involvement of stakeholders as a key strength .
 Stakeholder organisations include, for example, patient organisations, community groups, coalitions, advocacy groups, faith-based organisations, charities or voluntary organisations, professional associations, trade unions and business associations .